jondowson/pod/CHANGE.md

-### Changes in pod-version-1.5.5
+### Changes in pod-version-1.6.0

 **1) pod_**

 + pushed more functionality into the generic pod_ framework
-+ defined rules for varaible declaration:
-  + all user defined variables in json + build_settings are lower case, seperated by underscore
-  + all non user defined variables are upper case (paths)
-  + all other funtion variables are lowerCamelCase

 **2) pod_DSE**

 + updated status messages when running pod to be more accurate
-+ now works with dse 5.0, 5.1 + 6.0

 **3) pod_DSE-OPSCENTER**